- Hours of Operation

 What You Need to Know Before Your Pet's Upcoming Surgery

-At Oak Grove Animal Hospital, we offer surgical appointments Tuesday and Thursday mornings.
+At Raleigh-Durham Veterinary Hospital, we offer surgical appointments Tuesday and Thursday mornings.
 Our clinic requires that all pets having elective surgery be current on all their vaccinations.
 If you have never visited our clinic before please provide any medical records you have for your pet showing vaccination history.
 Many people have questions about various aspects of their pet's surgery, and we hope this information will help.
 It also explains the decisions you will need to make before your pet's upcoming surgery.

 Is the anesthetic safe?

 Today's modern anesthetic monitors have made surgery much safer than in the past.
-Here at Oak Grove Animal Hospital, we do a thorough physical exam on your pet before administering anesthetics, to ensure that a fever or other illness won't be a problem.
+At Raleigh-Durham Veterinary Hospital, we perform a thorough physical exam on your pet before administering anesthetics, to ensure that a fever or other illness won't be a problem.
 We also adjust the amount and type of anesthetic used depending on the requirement of your pet.

 We offer two levels of in-house blood testing before surgery, which we will go over with you when you bring your pet in.
 Our doctors prefer the more comprehensive screen, because it gives them the most information to ensure the safety of your pet.
 For geriatric pets, additional blood tests or x-rays may be required before surgery in addition to IV fluids to aid recovery.